Balancingrock/VJson/README.md

 A single class framework in Swift to read/write & parse the JSON Format.

-Just add the SwifterJSON file to your project.
+Just add the SwifterJSON.swift file to your project, this is the only file you need.
+You can find it in the "SwifterJSON" directory.

 A full xcode project can also be dowloaded which includes the tests.